 1/2 wine glass (1 oz) of Old Tom Gin;

-1/2 wine glass of Vermouth
+1/2 wine glass of vermouth

 Stir well with a spoon and strain it into a fancy cocktail glass.
 Squeeze a piece of lemon peel on top and serve.